PrairieLearn/PrairieLearn/docs/accessControl.md

 In PrairieLearn there are two levels of access control for students to gain access to assessments:

 1. First, a student must have access to the **course instance**.
 This access is granted with the `allowAccess` rules in [infoCourseInstance.json](courseInstance.md).
-Giving a student access to a course instance does not by default grant them access to any assessments in the course instance, however (see the next item).
+Giving a student access to a course instance allows the student to enroll in the course instance, but does not by itself grant them access to any assessments in the course instance.

 2. Second, a student must also have access to the specific **assessment**.
 This access is granted with the `allowAccess` rules in [infoAssessment.json](assessment.md).
 Even if a student has been granted access to an assessment, however, they will only be able to actually access it if they also have access to the course instance (see previous item).